alexmercerind/dart_vlc/README.md

 First of all, thanks to the [VideoLAN](https://www.videolan.org) team for creating [libVLC](https://github.com/videolan/vlc) & [libVLC++](https://github.com/videolan/libvlcpp).
 Really great guys really great at their work.

-Massive thanks to [@stuartmorgan](https://github.com/stuartmorgan) from [Flutter](https://flutter.dev) team to my review code & help me fix the loopholes.

-Thanks to following members of libVLC community to give me bit of look & advice about how things work:
+Thanks to following members of libVLC community (irrespective of the order) to give me bit of look & advice about how things work:

 - [@jeremyVignelles](https://github.com/jeremyVignelles)
 - [@chouquette](https://github.com/chouquette)